simplocms/docs/docs/getting-started/directory-structure.md

 The `themes` directory is the most important directory in SimploCMS, because here you can create your new theme (project).
 In the most cases your source code will be in this directory and if you will not need to have more functionality in base SimploCMS, you will not need to change source code somewhere outside of this directory.

-> If you want to know more details about **Directory Structure**, you can visit official [Laravel documentation](https://laravel.com/docs/5.8/structure)